magento/devdocs/guides/v2.1/coding-standards/technical-guidelines/technical-guidelines.md

 {%endhighlight%}
 {% endcollapsible %}

 14.2.
-Use as specific events as possible.
-Don't use a `global` subscription to an event when the area impacted is just `frontend`.
+Events used SHOULD be observed as specifically as possible.
+A `global` subscription to an event SHOULD NOT be used when the area impacted is just `frontend`.

 <!-- LINKS: DEFINITIONS AND ADDRESSES -->